jeremy9k27/mole_eye/README.md

 Examples below

-A green ping pong ball was used in the examples so that it could safely be thrown indoors.

 Demo 1) 3D reconstruction, Streamlit front-end (wait ~10 seconds after the pitch is thrown to see 2d image + 3D reconstruction, demo 2 with no front-end has less delay due to lower latency):

 https://github.com/user-attachments/assets/515dd0fe-9dfd-4d5e-b38b-4eccdca7aeb0